What started as a Top 10 article, has spun slightly out of control coming to a rest at the 15 Best Acoustic Guitars For Every Budget.

 This guitar is one of the longest running Gibson lines and for good reason.
 The CTC electronics in this guitar are some of the best you get giving you unchanged sound from guitar to the amp.
 Easily the best guitar you could get to perform with no matter the size of the venue.

 For those looking for the highest end of acoustic guitars this is definitely where your money should go.
-The Martin D-41 is a beautiful and practical guitar, but the Hummingbird is entirely a practical musicians guitar.
+The Martin D-41 is a beautiful guitar, but the Hummingbird is entirely a practical musicians guitar.
 Great sound, great build and great to play.

 For those looking for a top end Martin guitar without the frills then the DSR is the one for you.
 With great playability and tone clarity, you are getting an incredible piece of kit to perform with.